5 STEPS | Developing safe systems of work

-You might have heard the term ‘safe system of work’ before in the context of workplace health and safety, but what exactly are safe systems of work, why are they important, and where do they fit into employers’ overall approach to health and safety management?
+You might have heard the term ‘safe system of work’ before in the context of workplace health and safety, but what does SSOW mean?
+What are safe systems of work, why are they important, and where do they fit into employers’ health and safety management systems?
 Let’s take a look.

 What is a safe system of work?

-Safe systems of work are typically laid out in a written document, for example, written operating procedures.
+Examples of safe systems of work in the UK are typically laid out in a written document, for example, written operating procedures.
 They can also be more informal; verbal instructions, a list of dos and don’ts, and accepted custom and practice are all examples of informal safe systems of work.
 However, for the sake of clarity, ease of reference, and demonstrating compliance, written systems of work are preferable.

 Why is it important to develop SSOW?

 It might not always be possible to completely eliminate risk through the way you design and select facilities, equipment and processes.
 In these circumstances, risk can be reduced by implementing physical controls, providing personal protective equipment (PPE) and developing safe systems of work.

 Safe systems of work ensure that all the steps necessary for safe working have been anticipated and implemented and are designed to reduce human error.
 They prevent situations where workers attempt to cut corners, rush through a task or take unnecessary risks, reducing the likelihood of accidents occurring.